Destaq/chinese-comprehension/README.md

   -e EXCLUDE, --exclude EXCLUDE
                         Path to .txt file with newline-separated words to exclude (e.g. proper nouns)
+  -n NOWORDS, --no-words NOWORDS
+                        Setting this flag will mean that the tool does not segment words, so you will not have a calculating of # of words, # of unique words, and HSK breakdown.
+Can lead to a significant speedup, as segmentation takes approx. 1 minute per 1 million characters.
+Off by default.
+To set, simply add -n.
 ```

 Also link to known file for *ing words that are unknown in the output (--known, -k, and path).